The total size of the new school will be approximately 5,330 square meters on the site of the existing Carrot River Junior Senior High School.

 With the exception of the gym, the Carrot River Junior Senior High School will be demolished.
 The gym was built in 2005 and will be part of the new school.

 The new school will be a kindergarten to grade 12 school, replacing the Carrot River Elementary School and the Carrot River Junior Senior High School.

 The Carrot River Elementary School and the Carrot River Junior Senior High School will both be operating during construction until the new school has been completed.

 When planning the washroom space for the new Carrot River school, the NESD followed best practice in universal washrooms design.
-The single-user (full door), multi-stall, and open sink space design ensures students have privacy concerns met while supporting supervision of the open the sink area.
+The single-user (full door and wall), multi-stall, and open sink space design ensures students have privacy concerns met while supporting supervision of the open sink area.
 This design has been utilized for both the elementary and high school washrooms.